Into the Woods, PBS

 Well, by the end of Act One, everyone (including the Witch) has gotten what they wanted (though I won't reveal the complicated and amusing paths the story takes to get to that point).
 And it seems like a fitting place to end the story.
 But then comes Act Two... in which everyone begins to regret having gotten what they wished for, or continue to wish for more, discontent with what they've gotten.
 But the main thing driving the plot of the second act is that a giantess shows up, the wife of the giant killed by Jack in Act One (though we never actually see any of Jack's adventures, we just hear him sing about them after the fact).
 Anyway, now the giantess wants revenge against Jack for killing her husband, as well as stealing from them.
 There's some question as to whether everyone else should turn Jack over to her so she'll spare them, or whether they should protect him.
 (There's also a lot of debate about who's really to blame for this problem.)
 I don't want to say how it all ends, but... there is a lot of darkness in this act.
 Very bad things, and a bittersweet ending, emphasis on the bitter.

 Anyway.
 It's a very interesting story, which not only plays around (in both acts) with many facets of the fairy tales on which it's based, but also makes both the viewer and the characters themselves think about things on a deeper level.
 There are some difficult moral questions here, which I'm not entirely sure are ever adequately resolved.
 But at least it's better than just taking fairy tales at face value, when much of what happens in such stories makes no sense, or doesn't work in the real world, or is just plain wrong... but which is rarely if ever questioned in the original stories.
 So...
 "Into the Woods" is definitely a very serious and tragic play.
 But it's also hilarious... oh my yes, it is filled with humor (even in the much darker Act Two).
 And of course, it's also filled with incredible musical performances.
-And the women are quite nice to look at (including the Witch, but not until the end of Act One).
 Oh, and there's a bit of fourth wall-breaking, which is something I always dig.
 Well, I hope I'm not forgetting anything I wanted to say.
 But it's just a totally awesome production, on every level.